UBC-iGEM/internal-wiki-2023-24/src/index.md

 **NOTE**: We are not writing the final wiki pages here.
 Later on when we start writing our final content for the iGEM Wiki, use this website as a way to quickly and efficiently absorb and understand material from all our different subteams.
 The final wiki document is NOT HERE.
 When you start wiki writing, you will be **DIRECTLY committing** to the **iGEM provisioned Wiki repository on GitLab**.

 ## What doesn't this internal wiki contain?
 Subteam meeting notes, administrative documents, sponsorship documents, finance.
 Anything sub-related to our project.
-Message Lucy or your lead to verify what goes here.
+Message the documentation channel to verify what goes on the internal wiki if you are unsure.
 Documentation officially starts when we are finished with pitching and have chosen a project.

 ## Goals
 ### Subteam transparency